veyon/veyon/README.md

   * send text messages to students
   * powering on/off and rebooting computers remote
   * remote logoff and remote execution of arbitrary commands/scripts
-  * home schooling - Veyon's network-technology is not restricted to a subnet and therefore students at home can join lessons via VPN connections just by installing the Veyon service
+  * home schooling - Veyon's network technology is not restricted to a subnet and therefore students at home can join lessons via VPN connections just by installing the Veyon service